noiseprotocol/noise_spec/noise.md

    `"dhss"` is not performed.
 This DH operation could be added to provide more resilience in case the ephemerals are generated by a bad RNG.

- * Pre-knowledge of ephemeral public keys is not demonstrated in any of the above patterns.
-This pre-knowledge could be used to implement a "pre-key" or "semi-ephemeral key" handshake, where the forward-secrecy and KCI-resistance of zero-RTT data is improved since the pre-distributed "semi-ephemeral" key can be changed more frequently than the responder's static key.
-These patterns might benefit from signatures, which are not yet included in Noise.
-These patterns also introduce new complexity around the lifetimes of semi-ephemeral key pairs, so are not discussed further here.

 9. Advanced uses
 =================